 You can also jettison or into the sea; remove them from your Ship and return them to the general supply.
-You may even do this when it is not your turn, including as a response immediately when you are attacked.
-However, once the battle has begun, you can no longer do this until the battle is over.
+You may jettison on opponents' turns in response to being attacked, and before the battle begins, but otherwise you may not jettison on opponents' turns.